 My rating: 3 of 5 stars

 So much for Stalin’s Russia, but what about the avant-garde in western capitalist society?
 It is well known by now that at midcentury avant-garde art, most notoriously Abstract Expressionism (which Nelson Rockefeller called “free enterprise painting”), was in part a front for US/UK intelligence services meant to work as propaganda against Communism and for apolitical art and American individualism.
-But this rather lurid-seeming fact, which is probably no more or less significant than Michelangelo’s having painted that ceiling for the Pope and Shakespeare’s having written those plays for the Queen, can distract from the bigger picture: in capitalist society it is popular culture, not government propaganda, that takes up the avant-garde ambition and function of the aesthetic reorganization of the polis.
+But this rather lurid fact can distract us from the bigger picture: in capitalist society it is popular culture, not government propaganda, that takes up the avant-garde ambition and function of the aesthetic reorganization of the polis.
 Fashion, design, and architecture are the obvious examples: the MacBook Air on which I now type owes its sleek minimalism to Bauhaus and related aesthetics while the Starbucks in which I now type boasts some kind of Frank Lloyd Wright atmosphere (faux artisanal—medievalist, localist, etc.—resistance to mass production is the original avant-garde style going back to the Pre-Raphaelites).

 All of which brings me around at last to Grant Morrison’s classic run on DC Comics’s Doom Patrol from 1989-1993.
 The Doom Patrol was created by Arnold Drake and his collaborators; a Silver Age superhero team of “super-powered misfits, whose ‘gifts’ caused them alienation and trauma,” to quote Wikipedia, they may have illicitly inspired Stan Lee in the creation of the X-Men.
 By the late ’80s, the X-Men under writer Chris Claremont were the super-hero team, and Claremont’s approach set the generic standard: a liberal political allegory (mutants as oppressed minorities, primarily queer) wedded to soap operatic plotting and a passionately (or painfully) earnest literary style.
-Grant Morrison, a working-class Glaswegian punk magus from a left-wing family who began work with DC as part of comics’s celebrated British Invasion, sought to explode all that (along with primary series artist Richard Case and a host of inkers and fill-in artists).
+Grant Morrison, a working-class Glaswegian punk magus from a left-wing family who began work with DC as part of comics’s celebrated British Invasion, sought to subvert all that.

-Admitting he wanted to overturn Claremont’s aesthetic, Morrison not only pushed the outsiderdom of his heroes past the bounds of Reagan-era liberal respectability (two of his heroes, Rebis and Danny the Street, are gender nonconforming; another one, Kay Challis AKA Crazy Jane, is a childhood abuse survivor living with dissociative identity disorder) but confronted them with villains like The Brotherhood of Dada, who wish to “let unreason reign” (whom most of the team eventually does not even want to fight); and the Shadowy Mr. Evans, who releases a sexual apocalypse until he is stopped by the Sex Men, a repressive parody of conventional superheroes.
+Avowedly wanting to overturn Claremont’s aesthetic, Morrison not only pushes the outsiderdom of superheroes past the bounds of Reagan-era liberal respectability—two of members of the Doom Patrol, Rebis and Danny the Street, are gender nonconforming; another one, Kay Challis AKA Crazy Jane, is a childhood abuse survivor living with dissociative identity disorder—but confronts them with villains like The Brotherhood of Dada, who wish to “let unreason reign” (and whom most of the team eventually does not even want to fight), and the Shadowy Mr. Evans, who releases a sexual apocalypse until he is stopped by the Sex Men, a repressive parody of conventional superheroes.
 This vein of genre parody runs through the whole series, from Morrison’s first-page allusion to the opening of Frank Miller’s Dark Knight Returns to episodes mocking Alan Moore, Rob Liefeld, and Stan Lee and Jack Kirby—as if to highlight the inherent absurdity of superheroes “in the name of Duchamp and Tzara and Breton,” to quote Mr. Nobody, leader of The Brotherhood of Dada.

-The drift of the series is toward the undoing of the superhero’s normalizing function, the liberation of the suppressed energy abjected by mainstream society as madness.
+The series undoes the superhero’s normalizing function, liberates the suppressed energy abjected by mainstream society as madness.
 This is shown most clearly in the series’s most memorable character, Crazy Jane, whom Morrison based on Truddi Chase, author of the bestseller When Rabbit Howls, wherein she claims to have multiple personalities as a result of dissociation brought on by childhood sexual abuse.
 I’ve never read Chase’s book, but it was ubiquitous in its time—I remember it around the house when I was a child—and I certainly saw her on Oprah; her story and the Crazy Jane character coincide with the wave of repressed memories as well as the allegations of Satanic ritual abuse that were prevalent in the ’80s.
-Which is not to say at all that Chase was lying, only that Morrison, with his extraordinary eye for trends, was cashing in on one.
+Which is not necessarily to say that Chase was lying, only that Morrison, with an extraordinary eye for trends, was cashing in on one.
 The Jane character is underdeveloped, though, and Morrison does not always handle her situation very sensitively, tricking it out with heavy-handed metaphors and obvious Sylvia Plath allusions.
 She is given Morrison’s concluding chapter, and her rescue from a repressive and abusive male psychologist, narrated through the eyes of a lesbian psychologist beginning to believe Jane/Kay’s stories about the Doom Patrol, provides one of the most moving conclusions to a superhero story I’ve ever read.

-But he works in narrative modes, and, after Doom Patrol, often in the very popular and populist narrative modes that he construes as egregores or hypersigils, because of his traditionally avant-garde commitment, as expressed in his famous 2000 Disinfo speech, to aesthetically reorganizing western culture:
+But Morrison works in narrative modes, and, after Doom Patrol, often in very popular and populist narrative modes construed as egregores or hypersigils in a traditionally avant-garde commitment, as expressed in a famous 2000 Disinfo speech, to aesthetically reorganizing western culture: